bougueil/superls/README.md

 <!-- MDOC !-->

-A files indexer and search engine elixir CLI.
+A multi volumes files indexer and search engine elixir CLI.

 ### Indexing
   `Superls` scans all filenames of a volume, extracts the tags from the filenames along other file attributes like size and builds an index for this volume.